Three Chinese giants leave the New York Stock Exchange - ExBulletin

 PetroChina, China Life and China Petroleum & Chemical, known as Sinopec, said the affected securities were American Depository Shares, or ADSs, which represented stocks traded in Hong Kong.
 They said Hong Kong stocks would still be traded.

-China’s securities regulator said its decision to exit the US stock market was “based on its own business considerations”.
-In a brief statement, he promised to “maintain communication” with overseas regulators to “jointly safeguard the legitimate rights and interests of businesses and investors.”
+China’s securities regulator said its decision to exit the US stock market was based on its own business considerations.
+In a brief statement, he promised to maintain communication with foreign regulators to jointly safeguard the legitimate rights and interests of companies and investors.

 PetroChina cited the expense of complying with the rules on several stock exchanges.

-Exchanges in Hong Kong and Shanghai are “strong alternatives” that can “meet corporate fundraising needs”, according to PetroChina’s announcement.
+Exchanges in Hong Kong and Shanghai are strong alternatives that can satisfy the company’s fundraising requirements, according to PetroChina’s announcement.

 Private companies, including Alibaba, have raised billions of dollars on US exchanges because they were largely shut out of China’s financial system, which serves state-owned companies.